ian-yc-kim/nt_echo_svc/API.md

 # nt_echo_svc API Documentation

+Note: Interactive Swagger UI is available at /docs when the service is running.
+You can also view the raw OpenAPI schema at /openapi.json.

 Overview

 This service provides a simple echo endpoint that accepts a JSON payload with a single field `message` (1..8 characters) and returns the message as plain text.